Article - Health Occupations

 (19) Appoint standing and ad hoc committees from among Board members as necessary;

-(20) Delegate to the executive director of the Board the authority to discharge Board duties, as deemed appropriate and necessary by the Board, and hold the executive director accountable to the Board; and
+(20) Delegate to the executive director of the Board the authority to discharge Board or disciplinary panel duties, as deemed appropriate and necessary by the Board or disciplinary panel, and hold the executive director accountable to the Board; and

 (21) Appoint members of the disciplinary panels.